-Reconciliation of the Statement of Revenues, Expenditures, and Changes in Fund Balances of Governmental Funds to the Statement of Activities Year Ended June 30, 2022
+Reconciliation of the Statement of Revenues, Expenditures, and Changes in Fund Balances of Governmental Funds to the Statement of Activities

+Year Ended June 30, 2023

-Governmental funds report the effect of premiums, discounts, and the deferred charge on refunding when the debt is first issued, whereas the amounts are deferred and amortized in the Statement of Activities.
-Premium amortization Discount amortization Deferred charge on refunding amortization \$ 223,375 (71,233) (161,605) Payment of principal on long-term liabilities is an expenditure in the governmental funds, but it reduces long-term liabilities in the Statement of Net Position and does not affect the Statement of Activities.
-General obligation bonds Financed purchase agreement - energy upgrades Financed purchase agreement - energy efficiency City of Rialto redevelopment agency loan Leases 8,489,142 692,479 131,680 35,647 274,296 Interest on long-term liabilities is recorded as an expenditure in the funds when it is due; however, in the Statement of Activities, interest expense is recognized as the interest accretes or accrues, regardless of when it is due.
-(5,552,380) Change in net position of governmental activities \$ 35,823,104
+In the governmental funds, OPEB costs are based on employer contributions made to OPEB plans during the year.
+However, in the Statement of Activities, OPEB expense is the net effect of all changes in the deferred outflows, deferred inflows, and net OPEB liability during the year. \$ 2,463,403 Governmental funds report the effect of premiums, discounts, and the deferred charge on refunding when the debt is first issued, whereas the amounts are deferred and amortized in the Statement of Activities.
+222 275 Premium amortization Discount amortization Deferred charge on refunding amortization 223,375 (71,233) (161,605) Payment of principal on long-term liabilities is an expenditure in the governmental funds, but it reduces long-term liabilities in the Statement of Net Position and does not affect the Statement of Activities.
+General obligation bonds 9,167,578 Financed purchase agreement - energy upgrades 711,176 Financed purchase agreement - energy efficiency 131,680 City of Rialto redevelopment agency loan Leases 38,050 784,604 Subscription-based IT arrangements 313,579 Interest on long-term liabilities is recorded as an expenditure in the funds when it is due; however, in the Statement of Activities, interest expense is recognized as the interest accretes or accrues, regardless of when it is due.
+(5,858,102) Change in net position of governmental activities \$ 1 17,384,791

-Rialto Unified School District Statement of Net Position - Proprietary Funds June 30, 2022
+Statement of Net Position - Proprietary Funds June 30, 2023

 Enterprise Fund

 Assets

 Current assets

-Deposits and investments \$ 382,065
+Deposits and investments \$ 493,894

-Receivables 10,484
+Receivables 25,432

-Total current assets 392,549
+Total current assets 519,326

-Liabilities

-Current liabilities
+Liabilities Current liabilities

-Accounts payable 1,168
+Accounts payable 1,314

 Net Position

-Unrestricted \$ 391,381
+Unrestricted \$ 518,012